gbikushev/Visualisation-Excel-Dashboard/README.md

 We worked on this data using Microsoft Excel out of the provided data visualization tools.
 For analyzing the data Pivot Tables were utilized extensively and graph were used from Pivot chart.

-## Findings
-### Findings from Sunny work
-1) Almost 50% of the Gen Z wants to study aboard

-2) In terms of working environment Gen Z preferred fully remote with travel option by both male and females.
-Their least preferred is the fully remote.

-3) For Gen Z to work on companies having no social impact they are not sure about it although they are inclined towards not joining such companies.

-4) Profession such as Design & thinking, Business Operation and Data driven field are three topmost field they want to pursue career and stick to it for more than 3 years.

 ### Findings from Gleb work
 1) Both males and females of Generation-Z in India prefers to work in small teams with 5-6 people, while the least preferred option for males is "7 to 10 people" for and "More than 10 people" for females.